 Tradition and holiday go together like cookies and milk.
 Each year, like many other families in North Alabama, our family indulges in our favorite annual traditions, but every once in a while something new is put in our path to tempt our curious, adventure-craving hearts.
-This year, Santa’s Underground Workshop at Rickwood Caverns State Park in Warrior, AL proved just the sort of new-to-us merry adventure we love most: a combination of nature’s spectacle and the pageantry of holiday razzle dazzle.
-We enjoyed our visit to Rickwood Caverns earlier this year and seized this opportunity to go back.
+This year, Santa’s Underground Workshop: Wonderland Under Warrior at Rickwood Caverns State Park in Warrior, AL proved just the sort of new-to-us merry adventure we love most: a combination of nature’s spectacle and the pageantry of holiday razzle dazzle.
+We enjoyed our visit to Rickwood Caverns earlier this year and seize this opportunity to go back during Christmas!

 If your family is up for a Christmas light show inside a cave bedecked with beautiful dripstone formations, this excursion about one hour south of Huntsville needs to be on your holiday must-do list.